-Individuals envision a bland diet after being diagnosed with diabetes.
-While monitoring food quality and quantity is necessary for blood sugar management, a diabetes meal plan does not translate to a life of boring food.
-But how can you eat flavorful foods while ensuring good diabetes management?
-BistroMD may just have and be your answer...
+People tend to envision a bland diet after being diagnosed with diabetes.
+However, a diabetes meal plan does not translate to a life of boring food!

-Diabetes is a condition in which the body is unable to efficiently utilize glucose from carbohydrate sources.
-There are two types of diabetes, type 1 and type 2:
+Diabetes is a condition in which the body is unable to efficiently use glucose from carbohydrate sources.
+This is due to the absence or resistance of the hormone insulin.

 Type 1 Diabetes

-In type 1 diabetes, the body's own immune system destroys the cells responsible for producing insulin, the hormone required to assist glucose from the blood into the cell.
-Due to the destruction and complete loss of insulin, insulin therapy is required for its management along with careful, close attention and monitoring.
-Symptoms generally start around childhood and cannot be prevented.
+With type 1, the body's own immune system destroys the body’s cells responsible for producing insulin.
+Due to the destruction and complete loss of insulin, insulin therapy is required along with careful, close attention and monitoring.

 Type 2 Diabetes